cjmet/AhMediaPlayer/README.md

 * You'll want to Git Clone AngelHornetLibrary First:
   * https://github.com/cjmet/AngelHornetLibrary
 * Then Git Clone AhMediaPlayer.
+* Then Right-Click Build AngelHornetLibrary
+* Then Right-Click Build AhMediaPlayer
-* Then Compile and Run the AhMediaPlayer Maui App First.
+* Then Compile and Run the AhMediaPlayer Maui App.
   * If you do not see the logo image, you need to clean and recompile the Maui App separately.
 * The App now has an installable .Zip package, you can use the .Zip package instead of compiling if you want.
   * [AhMediaPlayer/Packages](https://github.com/cjmet/AhMediaPlayer/tree/main/Packages "AhMediaPlayer/Packages")